 The theoretical basis of Toyohari is concerned with regulating an individual’s life force and body energy – the movement of blood and energy in the body which is key to good health.
 The Chinese and Japanese realised many centuries ago that disease is mostly the result of wrong living and lack of concern with bettering health.
 Their philosophy is that we choose and create our own illnesses through bad eating, lack of exercise, not living in the seasonal environment appropriately, emotional distress and through over-work.
 The Acupuncture Way is to live harmoniously so that disease is prevented in the first place.

 The Toyohari Medical Association was founded in Japan in 1959 by Koko Fukushima, a well-known blind acupuncturist (many Japanese acupuncturists are blind).
 Toyohari evolved out of earlier developments in meridian therapy in the 1930s and 1940s.
 However, its theoretical foundation is rooted in Chinese classical acupuncture texts which are over 2000 years old – the medical classics: Nei Jing, SuWen, Ling Shu and primarily the Nan Jing.

 What is a treatment like?
 How many treatments will I need?

-Treatment is holistic and begins with careful assessment of the client’s whole system using diagnoses based on the pulse, gentle palpation of the abdomen, the sensitivity of acupuncture points and assessment of areas of the neck, lower leg or forearm.
+Treatment is holistic and begins with careful assessment of the client’s body through the whole system using East Asian Medicine diagnoses based on the pulse, gentle palpation of the abdomen, the sensitivity of acupuncture points and assessment of areas of the neck, lower leg or forearm.